Sophie-Williams/MapleTrainer/README.md

 MapleTrainer
 ============
 This is a program that I wrote in the Summer of 2013, and one of my very few c++ projects.

-This program is used to hack/bot a popular online game known as Maple Story.
+It is used to hack/bot a popular online game known as Maple Story by using memory editing strategies and macros.